malakat12/malakat12/README.md

 # Hi 👋!
-My name is Malak and I'm a Computer Engineer, from Lebanon
-👨🏼‍💻 currently working on Digital-Wallet<br>👨🏼‍🎓 studying Software Engineering at SE Factory<br>
+My name is Malak and I'm a Computer Engineer from Lebanon interested in everything related to AI/ML 👨🏼‍💻 currently working on Digital-Wallet<br>👨🏼‍🎓 studying Software Engineering at SE Factory<br>

 # 💻 Tech Stack: